Ed Sullivan Theater: The Late Show with Stephen Colbert

 The Ed Sullivan Theater received a new marquee for The Late Show with Stephen Colbert.

 In 2014, Letterman announced that he would retire from the Late Show and that Stephen Colbert would succeed him as the show's host.
 CBS secured $5 million worth of tax breaks from the New York state government, which convinced network executives to keep the show at the Ed Sullivan Theater.
-According to CBS executive Richard Hart, Colbert was initially hesitant to use the theater but had called for its restoration after learning about the auditorium's dome.
+Colbert called for the theater's restoration after learning about the auditorium's dome.
 The Letterman set was removed a week after his last show on May 20, 2015, and Worldwide Pants moved out.
 Letterman's marquee was also removed and temporarily replaced by a banner promoting the neighboring Angelo's Pizza restaurant, featuring Colbert posing with a slice of pizza.
 A new Colbert marquee and vertical sign were installed in August 2015.
 The sign was designed to have a "glitzy" appearance appropriate for Broadway.
 CBS late-night executive Vincent Favale joked that 30 Rockefeller Plaza's rear marquee (for The Tonight Show Starring Jimmy Fallon) looked like a mall kiosk in comparison.

 The auditorium was gutted during renovations.
-The theater's dome, which had been covered up by air ducts and sound buffers, was uncovered.
+The theater's dome, which had been covered up by air ducts and sound buffers, was uncovered; Colbert recalled that restorers found objects such as old tools, traffic citations, and cigars from the mid-20th century.
 The original stained-glass windows, which had been removed and placed in storage during the Letterman era, were also restored, as well as a wooden chandelier with individual stained-glass chambers.
 Advances in technology allowed the introduction of less intrusive sound and video equipment.
 The new set was described as "intimate", with a multi-tier design, many LED lighting and video projection backdrops, and a larger desk area two steps above the orchestra.
-Exposed for the new show, the Sullivan's dome is lit with a digital projection system, which displays images such as a kaleidoscopic pattern with images of Colbert's face and the CBS logo.
+Exposed for the new show, the Sullivan's dome is lighted with a digital projection system, which displays images such as a kaleidoscopic pattern with images of Colbert's face and the CBS logo.
 New, larger audience seats were installed, reducing the overall capacity from 461 to 370.
 E-J Electric also renovated the building's top four floors for Colbert's offices.